oyzh888/quickfill/README.md

 pip install -r requirements.txt
 ```

-### AWS
+## API Key

+Before using QuickFill, you need to configure your OpenAI and AWS credentials.
+These keys are essential for the application to function properly.

+1. OpenAI API Key: Set up your OpenAI API key to enable GPT-4 Vision capabilities.
+2. AWS Access Key: Configure your AWS access key to use AWS OCR services.
-Make sure you can access AWS TextExtraction Service.
+Eg: Make sure you can access AWS TextExtraction Service.
-Eg:
+You might want to use the following command to setup AWS env
 ```aws
 pip install boto3
 pip install awscli